7 June 2025

 A little off the beaten track is the fascinating Cannaregio district, home to the historic Jewish Ghetto – the oldest in the world.
 Confined to this quarter by ducal decree in 1516, the Venetian Jewish community thrived, and the area is still a cultural hub today.
 Munch on a pastry from a kosher bakery on your way to the Scola Spagnola synagogue to admire its huge ark and grand stucco interior.

-Stay in the elegant, family-friendly Papadopoli Venezia hotel, nestled in the Papadopoli Giardini park, for full immersion in the heart of Venice.
+Stay in the elegant, family-friendly Hotel Papadopoli Venezia - MGallery, nestled in the Papadopoli Giardini park, for full immersion in the heart of Venice.
 The large park with many paths is surrounded by canals on three sides.
-The Rio de la Cazziola canal, with its Sante Croce bridge, borders the rear of the hotel.
+The Rio de la Cazziola e de Ca' Rizzi canal, with its Ponte dei Tolentini, borders the rear of the hotel.

 "When I went to Venice, I discovered that my dream had become – incredibly, but quite simply – my address." - Marcel Proust